-I have had oral sex
+I had oral sex

 I had sex with a sex worker

-Sexual intercourse with a sex worker is one of the most high risk sexual activities there is.
+Sexual intercourse with a sex worker is one of the most high-risk sexual activities there is.
 This is because of the large number of partners that each sex worker has, and many clients visit more than one sex worker, so it is easy to see how infection can be spread quickly.

-Some sex workers are also injecting drug users which can increase their chances of being infected with an STI or HIV which is passed on by contaminated blood (by sharing needles).
-If you have had sex with a sex worker, have reason to suspect they might be a drug user, you did not use a condom, you had an open cut or sore on your genitals and/or there were blisters or sores on your partner, then you should consider the Better2Know Platinum Screen or Full Screen.
+Some sex workers are also injecting drug users, which can increase their chances of being infected with an STI or HIV passed on by contaminated blood (sharing needles).
+If you have had sex with a sex worker, have reason to suspect that they might be a drug user, you did not use a condom, you had an open cut or sore on your genitals and/or there were blisters or sores on your partner, you should consider the Better2Know Platinum Screen or Full Screen.

-I had a one night stand and I need results quickly before I pass anything on to my partner
+I had a one-night stand and I need results quickly before I pass anything on to my partner

 We just touched a lot, but we did not have sex

-There are still STIs and STDs that can be passed on through bodily contact alone.
+Some STIs and STDs can be passed on through bodily contact alone.
 It is unlikely that you will catch or pass on HIV unless you both had cuts on your body and these touched, but there is also a possibility of transmitting Hepatitis B and Hepatitis C through physical contact.

-First of all try to access PEP (post exposure prophylaxis) within 72 hours of the injury.
+First of all, try to access PEP (post-exposure prophylaxis) within 72 hours of the injury.
 You should also try to have a Hepatitis B vaccine.
 The sooner the better.
 This can minimise your chances of contracting HIV if you have come into contact with HIV+ blood.

 I cannot really remember what happened

-I / We want to have a baby
+I / we want to have a baby

 Testing for HIV is particularly important.
 Left untreated, an HIV infection can lead to serious complications and even death.
-It is also important to test for HIV before pregnancy as with the right treatment, the chances of passing on the infection to your baby can be minimised.
+It is also important to test for HIV before pregnancy because, with the right treatment, the chances of passing on the infection to your baby can be minimised.

 I am pregnant / just found out I am pregnant: What should I do now?

-If you find out you are pregnant and have not had any tests for possible STIs then it is important that you get yourself tested now.
+If you find out you are pregnant and have not had any tests for possible STIs, it is important that you get yourself tested now.
 There are many STIs that may have no symptoms but will still affect your pregnancy and could even harm your unborn child.

 I only slept with him or her once

-If you have a blemish, spot, lump or blister then we would suggest that you have a blemish screen which will take a swab of the area you are concerned about and test for Herpes, HPV and Syphilis.
+If you have a blemish, spot, lump or blister, we would suggest that you have a Blemish Screen which will take a swab of the area you are concerned about and test for Herpes, HPV and Syphilis.